 Bernard Kouchner, the French foreign minister, said on Monday that he did not believe Iran had the ability to raise the enrichment level of its uranium and that the move by Tehran was “blackmail”.

 “One could call it diplomacy, but if that is what is then it is truly negative,” said Kouchner.

 Kouchner said all the major powers apart from China were in favour of a fourth round of UN-backed sanctions.

-	Iran has expressed its readiness to exchange its low-enriched uranium for higher-grade fuel, but has demanded amendments to the UN-drafted IAEA plan, under which Iran would export its low-enriched uranium abroad for enrichment.
+Iran has expressed its readiness to exchange its low-enriched uranium for higher-grade fuel, but has demanded amendments to a UN-drafted plan, under which Iran would export its low-enriched uranium abroad for further enrichment.